IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 The rationale behind each strategy is public and can be found on this website.
 If you have any questions please contact us at <info@ithacainvestments.org>.

 ### Sample email
 The emails you will receive once subscribed will be in the same format of the one below.
-If you are not using the strategy already the only relevant information is provided by "Target weights", as your current allocation (weights) is assumed to be zero for all assets.
-The weights specified in the emails are in the range `[-max leverage, max leverage]`, where the maximum leverage depends on the strategy.
+If you are not using the strategy already, the only relevant information is provided by "Target weights", as your current allocation (weights) is assumed to be zero for all assets.
+The weights specified in the emails are in the range `[-max leverage, max leverage]`, where the maximum leverage depends on the strategy.<br>
+The email body is in yaml format, so that you could easily parse the message with open source libraries and execute the trades automatically, for example using https://github.com/erdewit/ib_insync

 - Subject: ```REBALANCE: StrategyName strategy on 2019-03-03 00:00:00```
 - Body: